 - You don't need to dress professionally.
 Board shorts and t-shirt will suffice.

 Like most businesses, there are a few downsides to running a pool cleaning business, such as:

-- Some pool cleaners are toxic and can be hazardous to your health.
-New non-toxic options are available which can appeal to some markets.
+- Some pool cleaning chemicals are toxic and can be hazardous to your health.
+However, more nontoxic options are becoming available.